 Held the second Friday each May, the Annual Block Party is a free, fun, family-friendly event with activities and entertainment for all ages.

-Held the second Sunday each September since 1929, the chicken dinner is an annual tradition that promotes fun and fellowship for members and the surrounding community.
-Proceeds are used to support various congregational needs and projects.
+Held the second Sunday each September since 1929, the chicken dinner is an annual tradition that promotes service, fellowship, and fun for members as well as outreach to the surrounding community.
+Proceeds are used to support various congregational needs and capital projects.

 The annual Sausage Dinner is held on the second Sunday of February.
 It promotes fun and fellowship for members and the surrounding community.
 Proceeds support youth ministry.